belle2/basf2/online_book/prerequisites/python.rst

 A short introduction to plotting in python
 ==========================================

-In this section we will answer 'How can I plot data?' and demonstrate the `matplotlib <https://matplotlib.org>`_ package used to plot in python.
+In this section we will answer *"How can I plot data?"* and demonstrate the `matplotlib <https://matplotlib.org>`_ package used to plot in python.

 .. code:: ipython3